joshuadavidnelson/disable-blog/README.md

 - Removes post from author archive query.
 - Removes comment and trackback support for posts.
 - Removes and disabled pingbacks/trackbacks on `post` post type.
-- Places "Pages" above "Media" in admin menu.
+- Places "Pages" above "Media" in admin menu and removes divider below dashboard.
+- Alters the comment count to remove any comments associated with 'post' post type.
+- Disables the REST API for 'post' post type.
+- Remove 'post' post type from XML sitemaps (WP version 5.5)
+- Remove built-in taxonomies from XML sitemaps (WP version 5.5), if not being used by a custom post type.

 **Note that this plugin will not delete anything - existing posts, comments, categories and tags will remain in your database.**